nyoungstudios/Adobe-Acrobat-PDF-Tools/README.md

 ## How to install?
 1. Download the XmlData.zip of the [latest release](https://github.com/nyoungstudios/Adobe-Acrobat-PDF-Tools/releases), and unzip the folder.
-2. Open Adobe Acrobat, and open the Action Wizard tool
+2. Open Adobe Acrobat, and open the Action Wizard tool.
 3. Then, click the "Manage Custom Commands" tab.
 4. On the new popup window, click import and select the XML Documents you want to install.